Republican presidential nomination and delegates, explained | KRDO

 Both parties hold conventions in the summer where delegates technically select the nominee.
 The process and rules are different for each party, but the primaries are about winning enough delegates to secure the nomination.

-For the GOP, former President Donald Trump has a strong early lead after winning the most delegates in the first contest, the Iowa caucuses.
-A Trump victory in New Hampshire’s primary would be a major blow to former South Carolina Gov. Nikki Haley.
+For the GOP, former President Donald Trump has a strong early lead after winning the most delegates in the first contest, the Iowa caucuses, and the second, the New Hampshire primary.

+The race is not over in this regard.
 There are different kinds of nominating contests and different kinds of delegates in a calendar that stretches from January to June, so keeping track of the delegate math can get complicated.
+Former South Carolina Gov. Nikki Haley will ultimately need to find a way to start winning contests if she’s going to eat into Trump’s growing delegate lead.

 Performing well in primaries and caucuses equals delegates, and the larger goal is amassing the magic number of delegates to secure a nomination before delegate voting at the party convention.

-Whoever wins the GOP nomination needs to win at least 1,215 out of 2,429 delegates awarded as part of the primary process.
+Winning the GOP nomination requires at least 1,215 out of 2,429 delegates awarded as part of the primary process.
+Shortly after CNN projected that Trump would win New Hampshire, Trump had 32 delegates compared with Haley’s 17.

 In years without an incumbent, like Republicans are experiencing in 2024, the winner frequently does not hit the magic number until May or even June.
 In 2016, in his first of three White House runs, Trump hit the magic number on May 26.